9 Companies That Got Branding Right

 In a world full of noise and endless options, it’s tough to earn customer loyalty.

-Lindsay Pedersen says the answer is to forge a strong brand strategy and let it drive every move you make.
+Brand strategist and best-selling author, Lindsay Pedersen, says the answer is to forge a strong brand strategy and let it drive every move you make.

 It’s tougher than ever to grab and hold customer attention.
 People are overwhelmed by messages flying at them from all directions, and it’s easy for yours to get drowned out.
 Plus, there are more options than ever, and online retailers have made it easy to pick the lowest price (with decent reviews) and be done with it.